A Simple Favor (film)

-A Simple Favor (known in the UK and Ireland as A Simple Favour) is a 2018 American black comedy crime thriller film directed by Paul Feig from a screenplay by Jessica Sharzer, based on the 2017 novel of the same name by Darcey Bell.
-It stars Anna Kendrick, Blake Lively, Henry Golding, Andrew Rannells, Linda Cardellini, Rupert Friend, and Jean Smart and follows a small-town vlogger who tries to solve the disappearance of her elegant and mysterious friend.
+A Simple Favor is a 2018 American black comedy mystery film directed by Paul Feig from a screenplay by Jessica Sharzer, based on the 2017 novel by Darcey Bell.
+It stars Anna Kendrick, Blake Lively, Henry Golding, and Andrew Rannells, and follows a small-town vlogger (Kendrick) who tries to solve the disappearance of her elegant and mysterious friend (Lively).

+The film's development began in 2016 when 20th Century Fox bought the rights to the novel.
+The following year, it was moved to Lionsgate with Feig hired to direct while Kendrick and Lively were cast in the leading roles.
+Filming took place in Toronto, Ontario and began on February 2017.

-It was released in the United States on September 14, 2018, by Lionsgate.
-Critics praised the plot twists, and the performances of Kendrick, Lively and Golding.
-It grossed $97 million worldwide on a $20 million budget.
-A sequel is in development, with Kendrick and Lively set to reprise their roles, and Feig returning to direct.
+A Simple Favor was released theatrically by Lionsgate in the United States on September 14, 2018.
+The film was met with a favourable response for its plot twists and performances (especially that of Kendrick, Lively, and Golding).
+It grossed $97.6 million worldwide on a $20 million budget.
+A sequel, Another Simple Favor, was released on Amazon Prime Video on May 1, 2025, with Kendrick and Lively reprising their roles, and Feig returning as director.

 Plot

-Widowed single mother Stephanie Smothers runs a vlog featuring crafts and recipes for parents.
-She becomes friends with Emily Nelson, the mother of her son's schoolmate and a PR director for a fashion company, and they exchange confessions over martinis.
-Stephanie shares that as a teenager, she had sex with her half-brother Chris.
-Emily is frustrated by the lack of success of her husband, English professor Sean Townsend, and their (well-hidden) poor financial situation.
+In Warfield, Connecticut, widowed single mother Stephanie Smothers runs a vlog featuring crafts and recipes for mothers.
+She becomes friends with Emily Nelson, the mother of her son Miles' best friend and classmate Nicky and a PR director for a fashion company, and they start to meet in the afternoon over martinis.

+Emily shares that she is frustrated by the lack of success of her husband, English professor Sean Townsend, and their poor financial situation.
+Later, Stephanie reveals that after her father died when she was a teenager, she discovered she had a half-brother, Chris, whom she once kissed, though Emily correctly guesses that they had sex.

 Stephanie babysits Emily's son while Sean is in London.
-After two days of Emily not returning calls, she learns from Emily's boss, Dennis Nylon, that she is in Miami.
+After two days of Emily not returning calls, she learns from Emily's boss that she is in Miami.
 Stephanie calls Sean, who contacts the police.
-Trying to get to the bottom of Emily's disappearance, she makes missing person flyers using a photo of Emily that she found hidden on her desk.
+Trying to resolve Emily's disappearance, she makes missing person flyers using a photo of Emily that she found hidden on her desk.

-Detective Summerville reports that Emily lied about flying to Miami, and that her drowned body had been discovered in the lake at a summer camp in Michigan.
+Detective Summerville reports that Emily lied about Miami, and that her drowned body was discovered in the lake at a summer camp in Michigan.
 Stephanie and Sean share their grief and begin a sexual relationship.
-Summerville reveals to Stephanie that Emily had severe liver damage, a large amount of heroin in her system, and that Sean had recently taken out a $4 million life insurance on her.
+Summerville reveals to Stephanie that Emily had severe liver damage and a large amount of heroin in her system, and that Sean had recently taken out a $4 million life insurance policy on her.

 Stephanie receives an insulting message apparently from Emily about her tryst with her half-brother Chris.
-She has a flashback of her late husband suspecting her infidelity, possibly leading him to cause the car crash that killed both him and Chris.
+She has a flashback of her late husband suspecting her infidelity and that Chris was the real father of their son Miles, possibly leading him to cause the car crash that killed both of the men.